Find Affordable College Courses

 2 Yearly Graduations

 The 16th most popular school in the country for meteorology majors who are seeking their doctor's degree is Florida State University.
-Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to meteorology majors at Florida State.
+During the most recent year for which we have data, 2 people received their doctor's degree in meteorology from Florida State.

 #16